SouzaGabriel26/currency-exchange/README.md

 # Currency Exchange App API

-This project is a currency exchange application that provides two options for making trades: USD-GBP and GBP-USD.
+This project is a currency exchange application that provides two options for making trades: USD, GBP and BRL.
 The API allows users to perform currency trades based on the most updated bidValue available, as the underlying API used in the project updates currency values every 30 seconds.

 ## Features

-1. **Currency Trades:** Users can make currency trades between USD-GBP and GBP-USD pairs.
+1. **Currency Trades:** Users can make currency trades between USD-GBP, GBP-USD, BRL-USD, USD-BRL, BRL-GBP and GBP-BRL pairs.
 The API ensures that the bidValue used for each trade is always up-to-date due to the underlying API's frequent updates.

 2. **User System:** The application includes a user system with login and registration functionality.
 This allows users to create accounts, log in securely, and perform trades as registered users.